nzakas/understandinges6/manuscript/01-Block-Bindings.md

 }
 ```

 Here, the variable `value` is defined and initialized using `let`, but that statement is never executed because the previous line throws an error.
 The issue is that `value` exists in what the JavaScript community has dubbed the *temporal dead zone* (TDZ).
-The TDZ is never named explicitly in the ECMAScript specification, but the term is often used to describe the non-hoisting behavior of `let` and `const`.
+The TDZ is never named explicitly in the ECMAScript specification, but the term is often used to describe why `let` and `const` declarations are not accessible before their declaration.
 This section covers some subtleties of declaration placement that the TDZ causes, and although the examples shown all use `let`, note that the same information applies to `const`.

-When a JavaScript engine looks through an upcoming block and finds a variable declaration, it either hoists the declaration (for `var`) or places the declaration in the TDZ (for `let` and `const`).
+When a JavaScript engine looks through an upcoming block and finds a variable declaration, it either hoists the declaration to the top of the function or global scope (for `var`) or places the declaration in the TDZ (for `let` and `const`).
 Any attempt to access a variable in the TDZ results in a runtime error.
 That variable is only removed from the TDZ, and therefore safe to use, once execution flows to the variable declaration.

-This is true anytime you attempt to use a variable declared with `let` before it's been defined.
+This is true anytime you attempt to use a variable declared with `let` or `const`  before it's been defined.
 As the previous example demonstrated, this even applies to the normally safe `typeof` operator.
 You can, however, use `typeof` on a variable outside of the block where that variable is declared, though it may not give the results you're after.
 Consider this code:

 ```js
 console.log(typeof value);     // "undefined"